-- Real Estate at least 80% of its gross assets must be invested in private equity direct real estate. - Domain at least 95% of the aggregate properties gross market value must be invested in US markets. - Property Types at least 75% of the aggregate gross market value of its real estate must be invested in office, industrial, apartment and retail property types. - Stabilized at least 75% of its gross assets must be invested in properties that are 75% or more leased. - o Leverage no more than 55% leverage.
+- o Real Estate at least 80% of its gross assets must be invested in private equity direct real estate. - o Domain at least 95% of the aggregate properties gross market value must be invested in US markets. - o Stabilized at least 75% of its gross assets must be invested in properties that are 75% or more leased. - o Leverage no more than 55% leverage.
 Leverage is borrowing money to make additional investments.